Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 # VisualStudio
 ### Shortcuts
-- "CTRL + Minus " - navigates backwards in visual studio.
+- (CTRL + Minus ) - navigates backwards in visual studio.
 Useful for searching definitions briefly and getting back to where you were writing code.
-- "CTRL + K + O" - switches between .cpp or .h file
+- (CTRL + K + O) - switches between .cpp or .h file
-- "CTRL + J" - can list members or display member information.
+- (CTRL + J) - can list members or display member information.

 # C++
 ### Iterators